Three years ago, I wrote an article title Outfitted by Costco.

 First, they wick well enough.
 No better or and no worse than any other poly layer I’ve used.
 Odor?
 I’m sorry, but if you are sweating, all the clothing is going to stink at some point esp on multiday trips.
 Even the wool layers it seems.
 That’s what I found anyway…

 The layers themselves are a touch heavier fabric than a light base layer, but not quite as thick as a true mid-layer.
-Perfect for hiking in the normally cool and dry Rockies when the weather turns.
+Perfect for hiking in the typically cool and dry Rockies when the weather turns.
 Even in summer, I’ve worn the thermal top by itself on many early mornings starts.
 Probably overkill for say the Southeast Appalachians in prime season.
 A lighter layer shirt is likely to be fine for a cool evening.
-But for the backpacking and outdoor activities I do, it is a versatile layer for three season and beyond use.
+But for the backpacking and outdoor activities I do, it is a versatile layer for three seasons and beyond uses.

 (As an aside, Costco has even lighter base layers on sale currently….
 Both regarding weight and fabric.
 They are also crew tops.
 I have not used them myself, however).